ShujaKhalid/TripStory/README.md

 <p class=MsoNormal style='margin-bottom:0in;margin-bottom:.0001pt;text-align:
 justify;line-height:normal'><span lang=EN-IN style='mso-fareast-font-family:
 "Times New Roman";mso-bidi-font-family:"Times New Roman";color:black;
-mso-fareast-language:EN-IN'>The ‘Rebus story’ concept aims to promote early literacy by motivating children to participate in storytelling while also improving cognitive skills.
-The App thus caters to preschool children in improving their cognitive and literacy skills and is a useful asset in the field of education.<span style='background:white'> The preschool years are a signi&#64257;cant period of pre-reading development, in which children establish foundational skills in the areas of language (e.g., vocabulary, grammar) and literacy (e.g. print knowledge, phonological awareness) because pre-schooler’s language and literacy skills are critically related to later academic success.</span>
+mso-fareast-language:EN-IN'>The Â‘Rebus storyÂ’ concept aims to promote early literacy by motivating children to participate in storytelling while also improving cognitive skills.
+The App thus caters to preschool children in improving their cognitive and literacy skills and is a useful asset in the field of education.<span style='background:white'> The preschool years are a signi&#64257;cant period of pre-reading development, in which children establish foundational skills in the areas of language (e.g., vocabulary, grammar) and literacy (e.g. print knowledge, phonological awareness) because pre-schoolerÂ’s language and literacy skills are critically related to later academic success.</span>
 The App makes reading fun, entertaining, and help children develop a love of reading.
 The App aims at providing children with a path to create their own